Science + Nature

 He worked closely with Henry Tisser, a French paediatrician working at the Pasteur Institute who discovered the probiotic Bifidobacterium Longum in 1899.
 Metchnifkoff, also working at the Pasteur Institute, went on to receive the Nobel Prize in 1908 for his research.
-It is from this research that present day knowledge on probiotics is built.
+It is from this research that present-day knowledge on live cultures is built.

 Metchnifkoff called his study “The Prolongation of Life – An Optimistic Study” (full text)